isuams/isuams/resources/academic-resources.md

    - Contact the Academic Chair at [academic.isuams@iastate.edu](mailto:academic.isuams@iastate.edu).
 - Earth, Wind, and Fire Learning Community
    - Your peer mentor is an excellent resource for help in getting used to life as a college student at ISU.
 Keep in touch and do not be afraid to ask for any assistance that you may need.
    - The Learning Community also offers FREE math tutoring!
-Check your emails early in the semester (or the weekly ISU AMS email) for tutoring times.
+Check your emails early in the semester (or the weekly ISU AMS email, or the schedule above) for tutoring times.
 Sessions typically start the second week of classes.
 - Academic Success Center -
    - Tutoring - Students can request a tutor and be placed in a tutor group that meets twice a week for one hour sessions for a variety of Iowa State University courses.
 Each session costs $4 and tutor groups are kept small. [http://www.asc.dso.iastate.edu/tutoring](http://www.asc.dso.iastate.edu/tutoring)
    - Academic Coaching - Students can meet with academic coaches to learn a variety techniques to improve academically.
 Sessions are one-on-one and students typically meet with an academic coach 3-4 times a semester.
 This is a free service provided year round to students at Iowa State.
 Academic coaches also provide a free workshop series during the fall and spring semesters.